expliot-framework/expliot/README.md

 Expliot is a framework for security testing IoT and IoT infrastructure.
 It provides a set of plugins (test cases) and can be extended easily to create new plugins.
 The name expliot is a pun on exploit and explains the purpose of the framework i.e. IoT exploitation.
 It is developed in python3
+####Note:
+Expliot is developed in python3.
+It will not work on python2

 ### Objective ###
 1. Easy to use